 - Improve access to services & information in areas of literacy.

 - Improve access to services & information in areas of local history or special collections.

 - Improve access to information for community users with limited online access, e.g. improving equity through digital inclusion.

-Applicants may propose a project for any of these three priorities.
+Applicants may propose a project for any of these four priorities.

 - Programs or services to individuals of diverse geographic, cultural, and socioeconomic backgrounds;

 - Programs or services to individuals with disabilities, to individuals with limited functional literacy or information skills; or